nanocurrency/nano-docs/docs/releases/network-upgrades.md

 **Work generation guide**
 The new [Work Generation guide](../integration-guides/work-generation.md) was written to help users and integrations leverage their work generation at all times.

-**Active difficulty**
-To programatically retrieve the current difficulty for any integrations doing work generation outside the node, the `network_minimum` field in [`active_difficulty`](../commands/rpc-protocol.md#active_difficulty) RPC and [WebSocket topic](../integration-guides/websockets.md#active-difficulty) will see a change from `ffffffc000000000` (pre-epoch v2 difficulty) to `fffffff800000000` (8x higher epoch v2 difficulty), an indication the epoch upgrade has begun.

-Once this occurs, send and change blocks should use this newly returned, higher threshold, and receive blocks can optionally use `fffffe0000000000` as the lower threshold going forward.

 **Work validation**
 The [`work_validate`](../commands/rpc-protocol.md#work_validate) RPC has multiple changes to the response, one which will break most existing integrations when upgrading to V21, two others that will become useful after upgrade: